pranjalmaheshka/eco395m-sp23-DataMining/Homework-3/PS3.md

 California.
-In addition to median house value, this dataset contains 8 variables that capture different characteristics of the census tracks and their houses, such as population, number of households, median age in years of all residential households, total of bedrooms, etc.
+In addition to median house value, this dataset contains 8 variables that capture different characteristics of the census tracks and their houses, such as population, number of households, median age in years of all residential households, total of bedrooms, etc. Before testing different methods, we standardize some variables, such as total bedrooms and total rooms.

 ### Median house value prediction strategy